Skip to main content

 The doctor will want to get a thorough medical history, focusing on your symptoms and how long you have had them.
 They might also ask about other health problems, as well as about possible risk factors for leukemia.

-During the physical exam, the doctor will likely pay close attention to your eyes, mouth, skin, lymph nodes, liver, spleen, and nervous system, and will look for areas of bleeding or bruising, or possible signs of infection.
+During the physical exam, the doctor will check your eyes, mouth, skin, lymph nodes, liver, spleen, and nervous system, and will look for areas of bleeding or bruising, or possible signs of infection.

-If there is reason to think there might be problems caused by low levels of blood cells (anemia, infections, bleeding or bruising, etc.), the doctor will most likely order blood tests to check your blood cell counts.
+If there is reason to think you might have problems caused by low levels of blood cells (anemia, infections, bleeding or bruising, etc.), the doctor will most likely order blood tests to check your blood cell counts.
 You might also be referred to a hematologist, a doctor who specializes in diseases of the blood (including leukemia).

-Types of samples used to test for AML
+Types of samples used to test for acute myeloid leukemia (AML)

-If the doctor thinks you might have leukemia, samples of cells from your blood and bone marrow will need to be checked to be sure.
+If the doctor thinks you might have leukemia, tests will be done on samples of cells from your blood and bone marrow (the inner parts of some bones, where new blood cells are made).
 Other tissue and cell samples might also be taken to help guide treatment.

 Blood samples

 Blood tests are generally the first tests done to look for leukemia.
-Blood is taken from a vein in the arm.
+Blood is taken from a vein in your arm.

 Bone marrow samples